mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 This section is by no means meant to be an exhaustive study of all the algorithms used in ESTA.
 This is meant only to highlight those algorithms that were key in the design.

-### Sparce Matricies
+### Sparse Matricies

-Sparce-matrix design is important to ESTA.
-The term "sparce-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key might be an I/J pair describing a grid cell and the value might be an emission value.
+Sparse-matrix design is important to ESTA.
+The term "sparse-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key might be an I/J pair describing a grid cell and the value might be an emission value.
 This is an alternative to simply defining a ROW-by-COLUMN dimensional array to store a value in every grid cell in the modeling domain.
-The sparce matrix approach is used in various place throughout ESTA because it is very common for most of the grid cells in a modeling domain to have zero values.
-And in most scenarios, modeling will take a lot less memory if a sparce matrix approach is used.
+The sparse matrix approach is used in various places throughout ESTA because it is very common for most of the grid cells in a modeling domain to have zero values.
+In most scenarios, modeling will take a lot less memory if a sparse matrix approach is used.

 In the section above on ESTA's native data structures, the classes `SparceEmissions` and `SpatialSurrogate` use this sparce matrix design.